Duterte orders arrest of Mighty Corp. owner

 “It’s not a matter of BIR (Bureau of Internal Revenue).
 Tax laws.
 It’s falsification,” the President said.

-Duterte’s order came after the Bureau of Customs seized fake cigarettes worth P2 billion, including Mighty products with fake tax stamps, in a series of raids conducted last week.
+Duterte’s order came after the Bureau of Customs seized fake cigarettes worth P2 billion, including Mighty products with fake tax stamps, in a series of raids conducted last week in Pampanga.

 Mighty Corp. had denied any wrongdoing, saying it is not in the business of producing fake cigarette products.